L7R7/haskell-github-release-test/README.md

 * when a tag is pushed that starts with `v`, create a release
     * The release should be a draft release
     * The release should contain artifacts for the built executable on different platforms
+    * For each platform, after uploading the release artifact, download it and see if it works (basically something like a smoke test)